 DBT-Informed Skills Group

 In a safe and supportive environment, clients learn skills to enhance their individual work and continue building a fulfilling and balanced life.
 This didactic model enables clients to learn DBT skills alongside other individuals who are experiencing similar difficulties in their lives.
 The development of skills with some experiential mindfulness exercises is the main focus of this weekly group.

-Weekly attendance is requested.
-Prior to joining the group, all prospective participants are asked to complete a free 30-minute interview with the group facilitator to ensure the group will be a mutually good fit.
+Prior to joining group, all prospective participants are asked to complete a free 30-minute assessment with the group facilitator to ensure that this working eating disorder group is the right fit for you.
+Please contact our Client Care Coordinator to learn more about joining this group ~ (480) 941-4247 or firstname.lastname@example.org.